We love to see our founders go on to do great things, and this is exactly the case for Perthshire based photographer, Cat Burton.

 Since, Cat’s business has continued to prosper with March 2019 marking a huge boost for her business profile.
 The Photography Show in Birmingham, which welcomes 35,000 visitors, saw her images brought to life on the ChromaLuxe stand as large aluminium prints.
 The enchanting images, focussed on Scottish nature and history, drew the attention of masses.

 The excitement doesn’t end here.
 Cat has an impressive line-up of events, including a charity art exhibition in Aberdeen on 18th May, with 50% of proceeds from artwork sales going to Charlie House.
 Other events include ArTAY Exhibition in Perth from 16th to 19th May and Glasgow Contemporary Art Fair from 17th to 19th May.
-Further information on these events and Cat’s work can be found on her website.
+Further information on these events and Cat’s work visit her website.

-To find out more about our accelerator programmes, visit our website here.Back to blog
+To find out more about our accelerator programmes, visit our website here.Back to all blogs